 Addiction is like a jungle panther silently stalking prey.
 If you know it’s there at all, you might sense an attack pending but before you can stage a defense it is upon you.
-And from that point it takes a valiant effort to emerge on the good side of the battle.
+And from that point, it takes a valiant effort to emerge on the good side of the battle.

-Determination, stubborn resolve, and knowledge are all imperative to face addiction but sometimes even if you do beat it, something grabs hold and pulls you back in, making the process of recovery all the more challenging.
+Determination, stubborn resolve, and knowledge are all imperative to face addiction but sometimes even if you do beat it, something grabs hold and pull you back in, making the process of recovery all the more challenging.
 In fact, addiction relapse can often be more difficult to manage than addiction in its general form.
 But it is not impossible and one of the most critical steps in long-term recovery is awareness of relapse triggers and knowing what to do when they appear.

-Enrolling in rehab is an admirable and positive first step but it is not guarantee patients will remain sober.
+Enrolling in rehab is an admirable and positive first step but it is not guaranteed patients will remain sober.
 Alarmingly, 40-60 percent of people living with addiction will endure the three stages of relapse and many find themselves right back at the start of the addiction cycle.

 The Addiction Cycle and Stages of Relapse

 As a refresher for those unfamiliar, addictions are driven by two common actions: impulse and compulsion.
 Built on that foundation, addiction starts a three-stage cycle.

 - Addiction, defined as bingeing on a specific substance.

 - Withdrawal, consisting of receiving treatment and reaching sobriety.

 - Relapse, which is the anticipation and preoccupation with a substance.